Piotr-code-tech/Piotr-code-tech/README.md

 - 👋 Hi, I’m @Piotr-code-tech
 - 🤖 I’m interested in automation and robotics
 - 🌱 I’m currently learning programming
-- 🤝 I’d like to cooperate with Boston Dynamics
 - 📫 How to reach me : piotrkowalski056@gmail.com

 <!---